 Through this assessment process, safety is fostered in our spaces for all.

 In the Laboratory Access area, students apply for laboratory access, after their professors and/or supervisors have filed with the SEAS Safety Assessment Committee a project safety assessment request that lists these students as additional persons who work on the project.

-Thereafter, students view recommended safety presentations and videos, fill out a key request form (only if they need a lab key or access code), and then apply for their laboratory access.
+Thereafter, students view recommended safety presentations and videos, fill out a key request form (only if they need a lab key or access code), and then apply online for their laboratory access.
 They will then participate in any required laboratory safety training.

 Through this convenient structured lab access application process, lab access is managed effectively and safety is fostered continuously.